 This talk gives a very brief description of Quantum Entanglement, how it’s produced, and why it’s interesting.
 Then the operations of entanglement distillation and entanglement swap are discussed.
 These operations are used to create a long distance entanglement, given the ability to create several shorter range entanglements.
 Finally, the role of ISIS/OSPF in enabling and enhancing this process will be described.

-Machine Learning Based Network Operations: Challenges & Deployment Learnings by Rahul Aggarwal (Augtera Networks)
+Applying Machine Learning to Networks by Rahul Aggarwal (Augtera Networks)

-Operational complexity in networks continues to increase particularly with growing adoption of SDN and white box switching platforms.
+Operational complexity in networks continues to increase particularly with growing adoption of SDN, multi-cloud and white box switching platforms.
 As a result there is increasing need for providing machine based operational intelligence in networks to help humans keep up with the complexity.
 However applying machine learning to networks has significant technology challenges.
 We will go over these challenges and the fundamental technology innovation that is required across multiple domains to overcome these challenges.
-We will also present the learnings and results from deploying Machine Learning based software in large production networks for automating operational intent
+We will also present the learnings and results from deploying Machine Learning based software in large production networks.

 Disaggregation and Business Value by Russ White (Juniper)

-Introduction to Time Serie Database and Grafana for Network Engineer by Damien Garros (Roblox)
+Introduction to Modern Time Series Database for Network Engineerby Damien Garros (Roblox)

-Telemetry / Monitoring, also known as Observability, has been a hot topic in the software industry for few years.
-This rise happened at the same time as the development of all the new way of building and deploying applications & systems with Continuous integration, continuous development.
+Telemetry / Monitoring, also known as Observability, as been a hot topic in the software industry for few years.
 With so many moving pieces, the mindset around telemetry shifted from I know what I want to monitor to I don’t know yet what might be important to understand the next outage.
 It seems obvious but previously the tools available to monitor applications and system had some limitations that would limit how much we can explore the data after the fact but most importantly how much we could analyze, correlate or compare different datasets.
-This new requirement drove a new set of tools that very changed the paradigm around data and are making it possible to dissociate the collecting of data and the analysis/ visualization of these data.
-These new tools are slowing getting adapted to by the network industry, the goal of this talk is to help Network Engineer to get started with modern Time serie database (influxdb, prometheus) and associated visualization tools like Grafana.
+This new requirement drove a new set of tools that changed the paradigme around monitoring.
+The goal of this talk is to help Network Engineer to get started with modern Time serie database (influxdb, prometheus) and associated visualization tools like Grafana.

 Powering Your Automation: A Single Source of Truth by Tim Schreyack (Virtustream)